ABC-523 Instructions

 Formal Application For Priority License

-A priority applicant must file a formal application for a specific location within 90 days of the Department’s notification and authorization to do so.
+A priority applicant must file a formal application for a specific location within 90 days of the department’s notification and authorization to do so.
 Failure to file a formal application within the 90-day period will result in loss of priority position and the opportunity to apply will be extended to the next applicant on the list.
-In addition to the below, all statutory requirements and Departmental procedures set forth for issuing other original retail licenses apply to formal applications for priority licenses.
+In addition to the below, all statutory requirements and departmental procedures set forth for issuing other original retail licenses apply to formal applications for priority licenses.

 A priority winner can only submit a formal application with the same individuals and entities listed in its priority application unless it is under the exceptions listed in subdivision (e)(1) and (e)(2) of § 69.4 of Chapter 1, Title 4, of the California Code of Regulations.
 Any changes in ownership or management that occur within an applicant entity between the time of filing a priority application and actual issuance of a priority license which results in the entity, via its principals or owners, having more than one opportunity in a single priority drawing, will be cause for disqualification.